philschatz/project-bot/README.md

 - `merged_pullrequest`: When a Pull Request is merged
 - `closed_pullrequest`: When a Pull Request is closed
 - `reopened_pullrequest`: When a Pull Request is reopened
+- `added_pullrequest_label`: When a Label is added to a Pull Request (requires exactly one argument, the string representing the name of the label)
+- `removed_pullrequest_label`: When a Label is removed from a Pull Request (requires exactly one argument, the string representing the name of the label)

 ### Labels
-- `added_label`: (requires exactly one argument, the string representing the name of the label)
+- **deprecated** `added_label`: (requires exactly one argument, the string representing the name of the label)
-- `removed_label`: (requires exactly one argument, the string representing the name of the label)
+- **deprecated** `removed_label`: (requires exactly one argument, the string representing the name of the label)

 ### Other